Types of guest room locks used in hotels

 Effective Key control in the hotel is essential to the security of a lodging property.
 All keys whether metal or electronic should be adequately controlled.
 There are many types of Locks currently available but even if the hotel buys the most secured or expensive one and does not follow proper key controlling procedures then this will easily get into the hands of criminals.

 Following are some types of Locks used in hotels:

-Mortise locks with programmable cylinders for easy changed key combinations.
+- Mortise locks with programmable cylinders for easily changed key combinations.

-A number of systems have been introduced to add to the re-key and core change capabilities of guest room locksets.
-As a security reason hotels are now having locks which are integrated to the deadbolt so that turning the knob will automatically release the deadbolt as well as the basic latch.
+Several systems have been introduced to add to the re-key and core change capabilities of guest room locksets.
+As a security reason, hotels are now having locks that are integrated into the deadbolt so that turning the knob will automatically release the deadbolt as well as the basic latch.

 Electronic Key card locks provide an effective method for “locking out” cards previously issued and allowing admission to only the current guest.
 Electronic card systems may also employ a touch-pad system in which a special code is established for each guest during his or her stay.

-This usually requires a guest to enter a sequence of numbers known only to the guest in order to enter the guest room.
-And when the guest check’s out to control sequence of the prior guest is cancelled automatically and the lockset receives the communication to accept the new combination.
+This usually requires a guest to enter a sequence of numbers known only to the guest to enter the guest room.
+When the guest checks out to control sequence of the prior guest is cancelled automatically and the lockset receives the communication to accept the new combination.

 A variety of electronic systems are available; most include one or more of the following elements:

-A key card which either communicates with the front desk computer and permits entry or which is compatible with the permission-level within the microchip in the lockset unit in the guest room door.
+- A key card that either communicates with the front desk computer and permits entry or which is compatible with the permission level within the microchip in the lockset unit in the guest room door.
 This establishes entrance capability either at the time the key card is being produced or upon introduction to the door lock.

-A computer terminal at the front desk or adjacent area which produces the key card and selects the code which will permit entry by a new key card and will reject all prior units issued for that room.
+- A computer terminal at the front desk or adjacent area produces the key card and selects the code that will permit entry by a new key card and will reject all prior units issued for that room.